day8/re-frame-http-fx/README.md

 Keyed `:http-xhrio`, it wraps the goog xhrio API of [cljs-ajax](https://github.com/JulianBirch/cljs-ajax).

-### WARNING: This effect handler depends entirely on the API of [cljs-ajax](https://github.com/JulianBirch/cljs-ajax).
+> **IMPORTANT**: This effect handler depends entirely on the API of [cljs-ajax](https://github.com/JulianBirch/cljs-ajax).
 Make sure you are familiar with the API for cljs-ajax, and especially with [`ajax-request`](https://github.com/JulianBirch/cljs-ajax#ajax-request) before proceeding.

 ## Quick Start Guide